 |By Jim Bruene on July 3, 2014 5:58 PM | Comments|

 It had been more than a year since I took a tour of major banks using my phone's browser (Safari, iPhone 5, iOS7).
-The last time it was a relatively uninspiring.
-Several banks showed a mobile optimized view, but most defaulted to their desktop PC view which is unusable without tedious "pinch and zooming."
+The last time proved relatively uninspiring.
+Several banks showed a mobile-optimized view, but most defaulted to their desktop-PC view which is unusable without tedious "pinch and zooming."
 And no one pushed users to the native app.

 Today, that's changed dramatically.
-Of the 20 major mobile banking website I visited, only one (Citibank), delivered a desktop PC view (and that varied depending on which URL was used to enter the Citibank site).
-And 4 of the 20 pushed their mobile app heavily (and 3 more showed a download link to the app store).
+Of the 20 major mobile banking websites I visited, only one (Citibank) delivered a desktop-PC view (and that varied depending on which URL was used to enter the Citibank site).
+And four of the 20 pushed their mobile app heavily (and three more showed a download link to the app store).

 - Every mobile web front landing page should include a prominent link (above the fold) to your native app(s).
 And it's not enough to simply show the Apple and Android app store logos.
 That's too subtle for many novice smartphone users.

 - Test an interstitial landing page such as the one currently used by USAA.
-Users can choose "remind me later" if they want to defer their decision to download the app, or they can kill the interstitial permanently by choosing "no thanks."
+Users can choose "remind me later" to defer their decision to download the app, or they can kill the interstitial permanently by choosing "no thanks."

 Key: Native promo = Promotes native app